NathanJewell/quickzonoreach/README.md

 [![Build Status](https://travis-ci.org/stanleybak/quickzonoreach.svg?branch=master)](https://travis-ci.org/stanleybak/quickzonoreach)

+# NFM 2021 Artifacts #
+This repository includes the underlying quickzono code and added GPU parallelization code used in profiling.
+Selected relevant contents and purposes are listed below:
+*verts_kernel.cu* is the CUDA kernel and helper function used in projection *kernel_testing.py* is a unit testing script validating helper functions in the kernel *zono.py* is the underlying logic of the reachability computation - includes pycuda code for complication of kernel and host to device memory copies
+*kamenev.py* includes code for CPU and GPU based projection (including kernel call) and other utilities *zono_projection.py* programatically defines the runtime modes profiled in this paper

 # Quick Zono Reach #

 <p align="center"> <img src="examples/quickzonoreach.png" alt="zono reach set" width=400/> <img src="examples/hylaa.png" alt="Hylaa" width=375/> </p>

 Quickzonoreach is a `python3` library for quick computations of discrete-time reach sets using zonotopes, aiming to be suitable for online computation.
 The system model is `x' = A_i x + B_i u`, where `A_i` and `B_i` can change at each step (suitable for piecewise trajectory linearized models).
 The initial states are given as a box and each step can have its own box input constraints and time step.

+# GPU Additions #

+This branch includes work to support portions of the projection algorithm being performed on an NVIDIA GPU.
+Code was translated to a CUDA kernel without algorithmic modification.

 ## Important Functions ##